The Court's Decision

 4. Will the Pro Bono Program still help me after a remand?

-The volunteer lawyers in the Pro Bono Program are allowed but not required to continue to work with you at the VA level.
+The volunteer lawyers in the Pro Bono Program are allowed but not required to continue to work with you below the Court level.
 Their agreement with the Program was to provide free representation at the Court, and they have been successful if you have received a remand of your case.

 - Continuing representation by a lawyer originally assigned by the Pro Bono Program may be for free or for a fee, depending on what the lawyer offers you and you agree on.

 - If it is for a fee, the lawyer is required to enter into a written fee agreement with you and must send a copy of it to the BVA.

 5. What if I disagree with the decision of the Court?

 You or your lawyer can ask the Court to reconsider its decision.
 You have 21 days from the date of the Court’s decision to do this.

 - If your case was decided by a single judge, you can also ask for review by a panel (three judges) of the Court.
 And

 - If your case was decided by a panel, you can ask for review by the entire Court (seven judges).